nxp-mcuxpresso/vscode-for-mcux/Known-Issues.md

 * Conversion for MCUXpresso IDE projects built with redlib library type is not supported.\
     **Workaround**: Switch MCUXpresso IDE project to Newlib or Newlib_nano library types then rebuild inside IDE.
 The project can be then converted.

-* Conversion for MCUXpresso IDE projects for static libraries is not supported.

 ## Views

-* [Projects View] For Zephyr projects, the Memory node is not showing any data.
+* [Projects View] For Zephyr and Open-CMSIS projects, the Memory node is not showing any data.